Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Supporter Model Evaluation

 Using the unified evaluation setup in Section~\ref{sec:6.1eval-setup}, we analyze how supporter performance varies across different seeker populations, highlighting the importance of population-diverse evaluation.

 First, supporter model rankings vary substantially across seeker simulators.
-With cooperative simulators such as ESC-Judge and ESC-Role, models achieve uniformly high ES skills with small performance gaps, whereas under the more challenging seeker behaviors induced by our simulator, ES scores drop sharply and model rankings change noticeably.
+With cooperative simulators such as ESC-Judge and ESC-Role, models achieve uniformly high ES skills with small gaps, whereas under our simulator's more challenging seeker behaviors, ES scores drop sharply and model rankings change noticeably.
 This suggests that evaluations based on limited seeker populations can overestimate supporter robustness.

 Second, evaluation metrics differ in their sensitivity to seeker behaviors.
-While general skills remain relatively stable across simulators, ES skills—particularly suggestions and informativeness—exhibit larger performance drops and higher variance under our simulator.
-This indicates that challenging seeker behaviors primarily affect a model’s ability to deliver substantive support rather than surface-level language quality.
-(Table~\ref{tab:merged_metrics_10cols})
+While general fluency remains relatively stable across simulators, ES skills—particularly suggestions and informativeness—exhibit larger performance drops and higher variance under our simulator.
+This indicates that challenging seeker behaviors primarily affect a model’s ability to deliver substantive support rather than surface-level language quality (Table~\ref{tab:merged_metrics_10cols}).

+Third, qualitative analysis of low-scoring dialogues reveals two recurring failure patterns.
+With resistant seekers, models fall back on repetitive apologies instead of providing substantive empathy or constructive suggestions.
+With low-engagement seekers, they persist in monotonous probing rather than adapting strategies like validation or reflection.
+These patterns explain the observed drops in Suggestions and Informativeness.